The Boot Family

 Elder daughter Rose Anne when aged 18 is a teacher, quite possibly involved with the Wesleyan chapel schooling founded by grandfather Eleazor.
 She later marries into another locally established Hill family and more about that sucessful Huthwaite relationship can be found separately featured.
 Young Paulina weds also, but does retain household listing in the next 1861 census under married name of Berkham, when aged 23 and a School Mistress.

 Whites 1864 commercial directory explains in the entry for Hucknall-under-Huthwaite how several deeper known coal seams remained elusive to older methods used at our original Hucknall colliery.
-John Boot and Sons do continue overseeing wider progressions through Nottinghamshire, Derbyshire and Leicestershire.
-Lady Carnarvon of Teversal was among royalty owners to gain their services before they helped site plans for again privately sinking a modern and much larger New Hucknall colliery.
+But John Boot and Sons continue overseeing progressions elsewhere through Nottinghamshire, Derbyshire and Leicestershire.
+Lady Carnarvon of Teversal being among royalty owners who gained their services before helping site plans for again privately sinking a modern and far larger New Hucknall colliery.

 John Boot - Mining engineer, mineral surveyor and land agent